skilbjo/articles/cdmtr/bash.md

 I assume you have already used variables so will skip most content here.
 However, I occassionally see a misuse of variable expansion.
 Here are some good rules:

-- always quote the variable expansion:
+- always quote the variable expansion (this is because the quoting actually preserves newline characters embedded in the variable, if present, whilst non-quoted expansion will remove the newline characters:

 good:
 ```bash